vijyahh/customer_behavior_analysis/README.md

 # customer_behavior_analysis
-A retail analytics project tracking customer shopping habits.
-Features a Python data-cleaning pipeline, an automated ETL script to SQL Server, and an interactive Power BI dashboard
+# Workflow of project
+- Imported customer behavior data from Excel into Jupyter Notebook.
+- Performed data loading, cleaning, and transformation using Python libraries.
+- Applied SQL queries to analyze customer transactions and extract business insights.
+- Built an interactive Power BI dashboard to visualize customer behavior, sales performance, and revenue trends.
+- Documented the project findings in a detailed report and created a presentation deck using Gamma AI.